zachyzissou/Oscillo/docs/overhaul-plan.md

 - Harden lint and formatting rules; update `.eslintrc`, `prettier`, optional Stylelint.
 - Normalize environment variable docs (`.env.example`, docs/SECURITY.md references).

-_Status 2025-09-22_: Legacy raw/null loaders were removed from `next.config.js`; shader and audio assets now rely on Webpack asset modules, Tailwind v4 is locked in with a typed `tailwind.config.ts`, and the Vite/Vitest toolchain is on 7.1/3.2 to clear esbuild advisories (CI now uses `--maxWorkers=1 --no-file-parallelism`).
+_Status 2025-09-24_: Legacy raw/null loaders were removed from `next.config.js`; shader and audio assets now rely on Webpack asset modules, Tailwind v4 is locked in with a typed `tailwind.config.ts`, the Vite/Vitest toolchain is on 7.1/3.2 to clear esbuild advisories (CI now uses `--maxWorkers=1 --no-file-parallelism`), and environment variable documentation has been consolidated into `.env.example` with corresponding updates to README and `docs/SECURITY.md`.

 **Quality gates**: `npm run lint:check` passes with new rules; dev server hot reload stable; config changes documented.